ENCODE-DCC/dnase_pipeline/dnanexus/Readme.md

                         reads and generates evaluation data.
 This step produces a sample bam and a QC metrics file.
 - dnase-eval-bam-se   - Takes one single-ended bam produced by '`dnase-filter-se`', excludes mappings to chrM, sub-samples reads and generates evaluation data.
 This step produces a sample bam and a QC metrics file.
-- dnase-hotspot-qc    - Takes the bam filtered from either paired or single ended datasets.
+- dnase-qc-hotspot    - Takes the bam filtered from either paired or single ended datasets.
                         This step runs hotspot on a 5 million read sample of the bam in order to produce QC metrics.
 - dnase-call-hotspots - Takes a filtered bam and runs hotspots.
 This step produces narrowPeaks (hotspots) and broadPeaks (regions) in both bed and bigBed format.
 The step also produces signals in bigWig format and